shepai/OpenEduBot/Library/README.md

 The library contains different bots for different chassis.
 For memory efficiency you may want to import only the classes you want.
 Each class corresponds to one of the designs within [intructions and code](https://github.com/shepai/OpenEduBot/tree/main/Instructions%20and%20code).
 Of course, you can use your own chassis designs with these libraries.
 As long as you use the same hardware.

 ## CircuitPython
+CircuitPython is an open-source derivative of the MicroPython programming language targeted toward students and beginners.

 ## MicroPython
+MicroPython is the default variant of python electronics on the Raspberry Pi Pico.
+The library has been developed for many chassis.